rishabhlakhotia/CSE-Lab-Manual/III Semester/OOPS-With-Java/README.md

 ## Getting Started
 Several options are available to get started:
 * Clone the repo at `git clone https://github.com/rishabhlakhotia/CSE-Lab-Manual`
-* Fork the repsitory if you think you can contribute back
+* Fork the repository if you think you can contribute back

 ## List of the programs
 1. Java program that prints all real solutions to the quadratic equation ax2 + bx + c = 0.
 Read in a, b, c and use the quadratic formula.
 If the discriminate b2-4ac is negative, display a message stating that there are no real solutions.